10 Unique Things to Do in Hoi An on Your Next Trip!

 Hoi An is chock full of amazing boutique hotels.
 It’s almost impossible to choose!
 After a lot of research, I went with the Green Apple Hotel.
 We were trying to stick to a budget but our minds were boggled by what we got for a mere $26 a night.

-Located a 10-minute walk from the Old Town this place had a pool; an enormous buffet breakfast; spacious rooms with balconies, comfy beds, tons of amenities, free bikes, the most amazing customer service ever…I could go on.
+Located a 10-minute walk from the Old Town, this place had a pool, an enormous buffet breakfast, spacious rooms with balconies, comfy beds, tons of amenities, free bikes, and the most amazing customer service ever…I could go on.
 It’s a steal and I highly recommend it.